perrygeo/perrygeo.github.com/_posts/2008-04-19-a-quick-cython-introduction.markdown

 status: publish
 title: A quick Cython introduction
 wpid: '116'
-tag:
+tags:
-- C
+- c
 - cython
 - programming
-- Python
+- python
 ---

 I love python for its beautiful code and practicality.
 But it's not going to win a [pure speed race](http://shootout.alioth.debian.org/debian/benchmark.php?test=all&lang=python&lang2=gcc) with most languages.
 Most people think of speed and ease-of-use as polar opposites - probably because they remember the pain of writing C. [Cython](http://www.cython.org/) tries to eliminate that duality and lets you have python syntax with C data types and functions - the best of both worlds.
 Keeping in mind that I'm by no means an expert at this, here are my notes based on my first real experiment with Cython: